DavidMacDonald11/phasmophobia_auto_run_script/README.md

 With the script running, you can play Phasmophobia as per usual.
 In game, you'll have to press `Shift` at least once to acitivate it.
 From there, it *should* continue to function.
 If for some reason it fails to function, tap `Shift` again to reset it.
 Otherwise, it is likely that the script is no longer running.

-If you know how AutoHotkey works, you can change the script to suit your needs.
+If you know how Auto Hotkey works, you can change the script to suit your needs.

 # How to Change Keys Used
 There are two keys you can change: